 A hot cup of blue tea will also do wonders for those who want an equally good but caffeine-free beverage to facilitate weight loss.
 As a natural diuretic, blue tea can help you lose water weight.
 The antioxidants in blue tea, such as catechins, can also help burn belly fat and support weight loss.

-My Best Picks for Winter Running/Walking
+Our Best Picks for Winter Running/Walking/Exercise

 Best Base Layer Set for Men: Thermajohn Long Johns Thermal Underwear for Men